literalplus/ipsiblings/README.md

 * Reduce disk space and access times by working with a database instead of text files
 * Set this up to be distributed with multiple measurement hosts
 * More sophisticated Bitcoin application-layer check
+* More ideas in the Future Work section of the thesis

+## License

+The original base of this work, https://github.com/tumi8/siblings, is licensed under GPLv2.
+The immediate base, created by Marco Starke as a result of his
+[Master's thesis](https://diglib.tugraz.at/identifying-ip-siblings-on-public-network-devices-2019), does not include a license file but notes GPLv3 in the `ipsiblings/__init__.py` file.
+This base does not seem to be available publicly, but can be located in the shared Git history at the `starke` tag.
+Due to being based on a GPLv2 work, a compatible license is required, which GPLv3 is.